tedneward/Azgaarnoth/Magic/Spells/greater-mage-armor.md

 - **Components:** V, S
 - **Duration:** 8 hours
 ---
-This spell functions exactly like mage armor , except that it does not require a material component, you can only cast it on yourself, and your base Armor Class becomes 15 + your Dexterity modifier for the
+This spell functions exactly like [mage armor](./mage-armor.md), except that it does not require a material component, you can only cast it on yourself, and your base Armor Class becomes 15 + your Dexterity modifier for the